Reforms to the Adult Migrant English Program (AMEP)

-The Australian Government is undertaking major reforms to the AMEP as part of a broader plan to ensure migrants are best positioned to reach their full potential in Australia, and to further strengthen our social cohesion.
+The Australian Government has made reforms to the AMEP in a broad plan to ensure migrants can best reach their full potential in Australia.
+These reforms also help to further strengthen our social cohesion.

-Further details on this consultation process and the new AMEP business model can be found at Reform of the Adult Migrant English Program (AMEP).
+For details on the main aspects of the new AMEP business model and the extensive 2019 to 2024 consultation process, see Reform of the Adult Migrant English Program (AMEP).

-• removes the current 510 hour limit on free English tuition
+- remove the old, 510 hour limit on free English tuition

-This is the most significant reform to the program in many years.
-These changes mean that more migrants can now access free English tuition for longer and until they reach a higher level of proficiency.
+This means more migrants can access free English tuition for longer and until they reach a higher level of proficiency.

 Recent reviews